5 Things Buyers Can Negotiate in a Home Sale

-The answer is to negotiate personal items outside of the contract that includes the home, says Gray, who has seen tractors, art supplies, lawn mowers and other items sold with a home.
+The answer is to negotiate personal items outside of the contract that includes the home, says Gray, who has seen tractors, art supplies, lawnmowers and other items sold with a home.

 2 -Replacement costs of old appliances

-Always check the age of the appliances, especially the furnace, air conditioner and water heater, says John Liston, manger of strategy and operations at All Set, a website that helps people find cleaning and lawn care professionals.
+Always check the age of the appliances, especially the furnace, air conditioner and water heater, says John Liston, manager of strategy and operations at All Set, a website that helps people find cleaning and lawn care professionals.